-You’d probably like to think that using the postal system here in Spain would be a rather straightforward experience.
-And, while it can be quite simple once you know the proper way to maneuver different situations, I’ve found that there are definitely some factors that you might not think about otherwise that can truly save you some headaches.
-In Part I, let’s break it down into what you can expect when using the post office, or correos, and other entities for sending a letter or package back home.
+You’d probably like to think that using the postal system is the same everywhere, but unfortunately it’s not.
+While the experience in Spain can be rather simple and straightforward if you know what you’re doing, it helps have some background knowledge.
+We’ve found that there are definitely some factors that you might not think about otherwise that can truly save you some headaches.
+In Part I, let’s break it down into what you can expect when using the post office, or correos, and other entities for sending a letter or package back home from Spain.

 Sending a standard letter or postcard

 If you have a non-standard letter or package you’re going to want to get it weighed and properly posted.
-Tobacco shops actually have small scales to do this so you will have no problem getting a large envelope weighed and posted there.
-However, you will still be responsible for getting this into the post, so if you are looking to send a envelope that is too large to fit into a mailbox or mail shoot outside correos, this is not advisable as you will still need to wait in line at the post office anyways.
+Many tobacco shops actually have small scales to do this so you should have no problem getting a large envelope weighed and posted there.
+However, you will still be responsible for getting this into the post, so if you are looking to send a envelope that is too large to fit into a mailbox or mail shoot outside the correos building, this is not advisable as you will still need to wait in line at the post office anyways.

 Fun fact: Those lion-mouths on the walls of post offices are not merely ornamental!
-They date back centuries but are still functioning mail shoots that will get your letter into the right bin —simply choose local (within your community), nacional (within Spain), or internacional (international).
+They date back centuries but are still functioning mail shoots that will get your letter into the right bin —simply choose localidas (within your neighborhood), Resto de provincias or nacional (within Spain), or extranjero (international).

 Sending a package

 If sending a package (or a large envelope that will not fit into the mailbox) you’re going to have to wait in line at correos.
-Be sure to grab a ticket from the machine in front, in this case choosing enviar, or to send, and then listen up for your number to be called and displayed on the screen which will tell you which teller to go to.
+Be sure to grab a ticket from the machine in front.
+In this case you will want to choose enviar, or to send, and then listen up for your number to be called and displayed on the screen which will tell you which teller to go to.
 Try not to get frustrated as other people who have entered after you get called up first; the system is set up so that you are in a queue with only the other people sending packages (not those you are picking up a package or getting another service).
 Unfortunately, sending is usually the longest queue.

 For an international package (or if you plan to get your envelope insured and tracked), it will be necessary for you to fill out the paperwork for this and you can save some extra time by asking the customer service desk (or simply perusing the countertops where these forms are normally displayed) and getting it filled out to the best of your ability before you reach the teller.

-This process is required for a package (which is anything that is literally in a box) whereas it is not required if you choose to put your things in a manila envelope (in my experience, this includes all envelopes- with or without bubble wrap and of any size).
-For this reason, especially if you do not wish to purchase the insurance and tracking, I would recommend shipping non-fragile items in an envelope as it will be much more economical.
+This process is required for a package (which involves a literal box) whereas it is not required if you choose to put your things in a large manila envelope (in our experience, this includes all envelopes- with or without bubble wrap and of any size).
+For this reason, especially if you do not wish to purchase the insurance and tracking, we recommend shipping non-fragile items in an envelope as it will be much more economical.

-Pro-Tip: Do not be afraid to ask about the pricing or to try out switching to a flat-rate box if you think it might be more affordable.
-I used to be too nervous to ‘waste people’s time’ doing this but after awhile you learn that the price difference may be worth the hassle.
+Pro-Tip: Do not be afraid to ask about the pricing or to try out switching to a flat-rate box if you think it might be more affordable. we used to be too nervous to “waste people’s time” doing this but after awhile you learn that the price difference may be worth the hassle.
 You can always say that you’ll step aside as you transfer things over to a different box and/or fill out new paperwork.
-If you’re at all anticipating doing this, I recommend not taping your box shut until you decide.
+If you’re at all anticipating doing this, we recommend not taping your box shut until you decide.

 Hope this helps you to understand a bit more about the process and to feel more confident as you go forth using the post office here in Spain.
 Let us know if the tips have helped or if you have your own tricks to add to the conversation!